simonjulianl/tp/docs/DeveloperGuide.md

     1. Download the jar file and copy into an empty folder

-    1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+    1. Double-click the jar file.
+For Linux user, you might need to run `java -jar gomedic.jar` from the terminal where the `gomedic.jar` file is located.
+Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 1. Saving window preferences